iWaraxe-school/onlinestore-kirillnaumenko/README.md

 ## Task #3
 Before you start creating the source code, make sure you understand the Object-Oriented Programming (OOP) principles, which are essential for building a well-structured Java program.
 To complete this task, you will need to create the following classes:
-1. `Product`: This class should have three fields - `name`, `rate`, and `price`.
+1. `com.coherentsolutions.entities.Product`: This class should have three fields - `name`, `rate`, and `price`.
-2. `Category`: This class should have a `name` field to represent a product category and a list of `Product` objects.
+2. `Category`: This class should have a `name` field to represent a product category and a list of `com.coherentsolutions.entities.Product` objects.
 3. `Store`: This class should have a list of `Category` objects to represent the various product categories available in the store.
-4. `RandomProductGenerator`: A utility class that uses the `Faker` library to generate a `Product` with random field values.
+4. `RandomProductGenerator`: A utility class that uses the `Faker` library to generate a `com.coherentsolutions.entities.Product` with random field values.
 The method for generating product names should use different fakers for different subcategories.
 5. `RandomStorePopulator`: A utility class that populates the `Store` and `Category` objects with generated data.
 6. `StoreApp`: A class with a main method that runs the store scenario.
 When you run the main method, the application should initialize the store with categories and products and then display the store data in a readable format.
 In addition to these classes, create at least three subclasses of the `Category` class.
 Each subclass should represent a different product category, such as bikes, phones, milk, or any other category you like.
 You can explore the various fakers in the `Faker` library for inspiration.
 Be creative when choosing category names!